aseriesofnumbers/aseriesofnumbers/README.md

 ### Hi there 👋

+Hello there, everyone.
+My name is Sean and I don't really know what I am doing here.
+I am a slowly-aging liberal punk rocker from Southern California.
+I am a technology enthusiast and hobbyist with a strong interest in learning about and how to code (even though I kinda suck at it).
+Welp.
+That's all I got for right now.
+Thanks for sticking around. :-)

 <!--
 **aseriesofnumbers/aseriesofnumbers** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.